College of Education, Nursing and Health Professions

 MS in Prosthetics and Orthotics

-The University of Hartford’s College of Education, Nursing and Health Professions collaborates with Hanger Clinic to offer a Master of Science in Prosthetics and Orthotics (MSPO).
+The University of Hartford’s College of Education, Nursing and Health Professions offers a Master of Science in Prosthetics and Orthotics (MSPO).
 The professions of prosthetics and orthotics are specialized allied health professions that combine a unique blend of clinical and technical skills.
 Professionals in this field design, fabricate, and fit orthoses and prostheses for a broad range of clients from pediatric to geriatric.

-Practitioners interact directly with clients and their families, advising and supporting the rehabilitation process.
+Practitioners interact directly with patients and their families, advising and supporting the rehabilitation process.
 They work closely with other members of the rehabilitation team, including orthopedic surgeons, rehabilitation physicians, physical therapists, occupational therapists, and nurses.

 Questions?
 Contact the Program Director